- Categories:

 Why not use the day to expand your English vocabulary.
 You can tackle those words that are ordinarily difficult for you to pronounce.
 Or you could go through your dictionary and memorize words you haven’t heard of or used before.

-5 Important Facts About American English
+5 Interesting Facts About The English Language

-It has different accents
+It has several dialects

 Why We Love UN English Language Day